SAP-archive/cloud-platform-workflow-virtual-event/exercises/06/readme.md

 :point_right: Use the "Try out" link to expand and explore the API call.
 You can leave all the parameters as they are, and use the "Execute" button to make the API call.

-An API call is made for you, with your credentials, in the context of the environment that you defined.
+An API call is made for you, with the credentials that you specified in the context of the environment that you defined.
 The results are shown, including the HTTP status code, the body of the response, and the response headers:

 ![403 error response](errorresponse.png)